I am Pregnant...How do I Prepare for Having a Baby?

 Congratulations on your pregnancy!
 Whether you are pregnant with your first baby, or you are expecting your fourth, we are here to care for you throughout your pregnancy, delivery, and after your baby's birth.

-Preparing for Baby: Next Steps
+Prepare for Having a Baby: Next Steps

 Find a Provider: Des Moines OB/GYN and Midwife Clinics

-You have lots of decisions to make now that you're expecting a baby, and one of the first things you'll need to consider is who will care for you during your pregnancy - an obstetrician, a family practice physician, or a certified nurse-midwife.
+You have lots of decisions to make now that you're having a baby, and one of the first things you'll need to consider is who will care for you during your pregnancy - an obstetrician, a family practice physician, or a certified nurse-midwife.
 Each has different qualifications, philosophies, practice guidelines, and areas of expertise.
 Your choice will depend on your health, your risk factors and the type of pregnancy and birth experience you want.
 Read our OB clinic patient testimonials.

 With offices located throughout Des Moines, you can schedule appointments close to home or work.
 Find an OB/GYN or Midwife in the Des Moines metro area.